ahmedkhamessi/kubernetes-bestpractices/README.md

-# Azure Kubernetes Service Best Practices
+# Kubernetes Best Practices
-This repo contains demos and concepts for AKS best practices from different perspectives but especially security.
+This repo contains demos and concepts for Kubernetes best practices from different perspectives but especially focusing on Azure Kubernetes Service AKS and will be using Azure as a main cloud provider in the demos and examples.

 ### Content
 * [Security Best Practices](security)